The 4 Biggest Open Problems in NLP

 understanding. [...] we should develop systems that read and

-understand text the way a person does
+understand text the way a person does, by forming a representation of

 the world of the text, with the agents, objects, settings, and the